DavidGGonzalez/UFOs/README.md

   - Visual Code 1.62.3

 ## Results
 Data set is too big, therefore, Dana deicided to add filters to allow users to only see data matching their search criteria, in combination with a new JavaScript function that take the criteria, fetch the data and returns a dataset with just those records matching the

+## GitHub Page
+You can visit final page by clicking here: [UFOs Site](https://davidggonzalez.github.io/UFOs/)

 ![Final Web page](/Resources/FinalPage.png)